 Her choreography revolves around form and abstract gestures through the use of unison, repetition, and complex patterns.
 The use of projections and light play a prominent role in her work creating architecture for space and punctuation for the movement.
 Many of her works are collaborations with composer and new media artist Remy Siu.

-As a choreographer her work has been presented at multiple venues, including Project CPR (Choreographic Practice and Research), 12 Minutes Max (The Dance Centre), Dance Allsorts (New Works), ROMP!
-Festival of Dance (Victoria), ASCENSION 2013/ 2014 (SFU Woodward’s), Launch!
-Festival, and Ignite Youth Festival.
+As a choreographer her work has been presented at multiple venues, including Dancing on the Edge 2018 + 2019, Victoria Dance Days 2018 + 2019, Dance in Vancouver 2017, Project CPR (Choreographic Practice and Research), 12 Minutes Max (The Dance Centre), Dance Allsorts (New Works), ROMP!
+Festival of Dance 2015 + 2017(Victoria).
 The dance film Turquoise made in collaboration with filmmaker Sepehr Samimi was shown at Cannes Film Festival Short Film Corner, Montreal International Film Festival and NSI Online Film Festival.

 She was selected to participate in the inaugural Dance Victoria Choreographic Lab in 2017 mentored by Wen Wei Wang and returned in 2019 under the mentorship of Justine A. Chambers and Susan Elliott.

 In 2016 she came together with fellow artists Felicia Lau and Erika Mitsuhashi to form the collective Farouche.
 They made their debut with a self produced show at the Gold Saucer.
 They have gone on to participate in the Simon Fraser University’s SCA Alumni Dance Lab (2017), were artists and residence at the Anvil Centre (2017), facilitated a workshop with the first year students of the SFU Dance program (2017), and premiered their first full length work, We Talk Disco One Day, at the Gold Saucer (2018).